nicolashernandezb/nicolashernandezb.github.io/_pages/publications.md

 **Bayesian Optimisation for Functional Data**

 Bayesian optimization is an effective tool for functional data analysis (FDA) when optimizing objective functions involving complex, high-dimensional data represented as functions.
 Bayesian optimization addresses this by leveraging probabilistic surrogate models, such as Gaussian processes, to approximate the objective function and guide the search for optimal parameters.
-This project involves several tasks:
+This project involves several papers:

 i) Enhance Interval PLS by introducing a Bayesian optimization-based interval selection algorithm.
-Using random sampling and Gaussian process regression, it improves flexibility and accuracy in identifying spectral regions, validated through simulations and real-world spectroscopy data (Joint project with Prof. Tom Fearn).
+Using random sampling and Gaussian process regression, it improves flexibility and accuracy in identifying spectral regions, validated through simulations and real-world spectroscopy data.
+[Bayesian Optimisation for Interval Selection in Pls Models](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5389694) - To appear soon in CHEMOLAB - Joint project with Prof. Tom Fearn and Yoonsun Choi.

-ii) New approach called Functional History Matching, applied to a tsunami case to improve the forecast accuracy (Joint project with Prof. Serge Guillas and Dr. Ryuichi Kanai).
+ii) [History matching for functional data and its application to tsunami warnings in the Indian Ocean ](https://arxiv.org/abs/2509.04342) - Joint project with Dr. Ryuichi Kanai, Prof. Serge Guillas and Dr. Devaraj Gopinathan) - Currently under review in JASA.

 **Domain Selection**